 When I received my friend’s reply to the post, something she said gave me pause.
-I asked her permission to share one of her comments and decided to jump-start a conversation based on her experience.
+I asked for permission to share one of her comments and decided to jump-start a conversation based on her experience.

 This is what she said:

 I have found lately that I have wanted to be less introspective.
 I think I am less willing to look inward now even though the time is there.
-Probably because everything surrounding us is hard enough to figure out.
-The antics of a maniac president, an out-of-control population, and confused experts and leaders make me want to just take comfort in routines and not think too hard because there doesn’t seem to be even a flicker of light at the end of the tunnel.
+Probably because everything surrounding us, is hard enough to figure out.
+The antics of a maniac president, an out-of-control population, and confused experts and leaders make me want to take comfort in routines and not think too hard because there doesn’t seem to be even a flicker of light at the end-of-the-tunnel.

-Reading her comment, one could think … “This is not a time to take a break, give up, or hide our heads in the sand.
+Reading her comment, one could think, “This is not a time to take a break, give up, or hide our heads in the sand.
 We need to keep going.
 We need to fight and save what needs saving.
-There’s no time for complacency.”
+There is no time for complacency.”

-And, although I understand the urgency of showing up every minute of every day and taking meaningful action, there was something else I sensed in her statement and that was … exhaustion and burnout.
+And, although I understand the urgency of showing up every minute of every day and taking meaningful action, I sensed exhaustion and burnout in her statement.

 Why wouldn’t she or you or anyone else feel exhausted these days?

 My friend has always been a strong, hard-working person who is socially conscious and tries to do right by other people.
 It makes absolute sense that, given the unexpected levels of social trauma we’re dealing with and the daily onslaught of bad news, she feels the need to take a break and seek comfort in her daily routine and rituals.

 The waves of change that are crushing on the shores of our psyche won’t be slowing down any time soon.
-We’re in it for the long run and to make it to the other side, we need our strength, health, and sanity.
+We are in it for the long run, and to make it to the other side, we need our strength, health, and sanity.
 We need to persevere and be resilient.

 Resilience, Perseverance, Health, Strength, Sanity … these are some big words.